-This year’s back-to-school season might look very different than ever before, but it’s even more important than ever to make sure your littles (and you) stay healthy.
-Whether your kids are going back to in-person schooling, starting the year off virtually, or a combination of the two, it’s critical to boost their immune system.
+This year’s back-to-school season might look different than years past, but it’s even more important than ever to make sure your littles (and you) stay healthy.
+With health concerns still top of mind, it’s critical to boost your kids’ immune systems.
 By teaching them healthy and clean habits, you can help support their overall health.

-We’ve compiled a list of healthy tips and tricks to help your family make it through this time of year with fewer sniffles, stomach viruses, and stress.
+We’ve compiled a list of healthy tips and tricks to help your family navigate this uneasy time.

 Supporting Immune Health